mvolk/pipsqueak/README.md

 The current major hardware version is v3.
 See the
 [v3 Device README](./Devices/Pipsqueak_v3/README.md) for details.

+The server implementation is located in the [CiderServer](./CiderServer/README.md) folder.

 ## Disclaimer

 This is a hobby project.
 Use of any of the intellectual property in